+Access to windows and panels required for venting floor areas and vents to vestibules permitted to be manually openable shall be kept free of obstructions, openable without keys and operable at times.

+6 Months

-General Responsibility Access to windows and panels required for venting floor areas and vents to vestibules permitted to be manually openable shall be kept free of obstructions, openable without keys and operable at times.
-6 Months All elevators in an elevator shaft, that is intended for use as a smoke shaft, be inspected semi-annually to ensure that on activation of the fire alarm system, the elevators will return to the street floor and remain inoperative.
-Yearly A closure in an opening to the outdoors at the top of a smoke shaft, shall be inspected annually to ensure that it will open: a) manually, outside from the building b) on a signal from the smoke/heat actuated device in the smoke shaft, and; c) when a closure in an opening between a floor area and the smoke shaft opens Controls for air-handling systems for venting in the event of a fire, shall be inspected annually to ensure that air is exhausted from each floor area to the outdoors.
-5 Years Closures in vent openings into smoke shafts from each floor shall be inspected sequentially over a period not to exceed 5 years.
+All elevators in an elevator shaft, which is intended for use as a smoke shaft, be inspected semi-annually to ensure that on activation of the fire alarm system, the elevators will return to the street floor and remain inoperative.

+A closure in an opening to the outdoors at the top of a smoke shaft, shall be inspected annually to ensure that it will open:

+- a) manually, outside from the building - b) on a signal from the smoke/heat actuated device in the smoke shaft, and; - c) when a closure in an opening between a floor area and the smoke shaft opens

+Closures in vent openings into smoke shafts from each floor shall be inspected sequentially over a period not to exceed 5 years.